aws-samples/snow-transfer-tool/README.md

   Max number of process for batching and uploading.

-* **max_tarfile_size: str, int ** (default 1gb)
+* **max_tarfile_size: str, int** (default 1gb)

   Size limit of a single batched file, e.g. 1Gb. or 1073741824.
 You can set this to a number representing total byte or a human readable value like '1Gib'.Strings like 1gb, 1Gib, 2MB and 0.5 gib are all supported.
 Please note the we consider 'b' the same as 'ib', which is defined as base 1024.
 If a file size is even larger than the the max_tarfile_size, the file will not be batched and will be directly uploaded to snowball.
+Configure **max_tarfile_size** and the **max_files** options together to control how files are batched.

+* **max_files, int** (default 100000)

+  Max number of file that each tar file will contains.
+The priority of this option is higher than the **max_tarfile_size**.
+Configure **max_tarfile_size** and the **max_files** options together to control how files are batched.

 * **extract_flag: bool** (default True)